richardadalton/black/README.txt

 Quick Start Guide

 black is a library that simplifies the process of working with FitNesse/SLiM .
 It provides an API for manipulating Query Tables and Table Tables in a more intuitive way.
-It also takes the heavy lifting out of sharing data FitNesse tables.
+It also takes the heavy lifting out of sharing data between FitNesse tables.

 QUERY TABLE
 -----------

-When you have a list of domain objects that represent the results of a query, you can’t simply return them from a Query Table fixture.
+When you have a list of domain objects that represent the results of a query, you canï¿½t simply return them from a Query Table fixture.
 You need to transform the domain objects into a complex data structure consisting of a List of Lists of Lists.

 The black QueryTable can take a list of domain objects and transform it into the format required by FitNesse/SLiM.